-Internet browsers are transitioning from supporting Flash content to HTML5 content.
-Popular browsers (Google Chrome being the most popular) will gradually make HTML5 the default experience for all users unless they explicitly allow Flash on a specific site.
+Since Adobe has announced end-of-life support for Flash Player, internet browsers are transitioning from supporting Flash content to HTML5 content.
+Popular browsers (Google Chrome is the most popular) will gradually make HTML5 the default experience for all users unless they explicitly allow Flash on a specific site.

 This change in Google policy will affect several areas in the Schoology web platform:

 - Creating media files with the audio/video recorder

 - Sharing portfolios using the Share URL feature

 Starting with Chrome v69, sites using Flash will require explicit permission to run, every time the user restarts the browser.

 When viewing an area of Schoology that requires Flash when it does not play automatically, you will see the error message accompanied by the puzzle piece icon.

 Click the link to enable Flash, and then click Allow.
 This choice persists after the first visit and you should not have to subsequently enable Flash again.

 Setting the Default Action for Flash

 You can also choose how Chrome handles sites that use the Flash player by default.